DevOps-Nirvana/Kubernetes-Volume-Autoscaler/README.md

     volume.autoscaler.kubernetes.io/scale-up-percent: "50"      # 50 (percent) is the default value
     # This is the smallest increment to scale up by.
 This helps when the disks are very small, and helps hit the minimum increment value per-provider (this is 1GB on AWS)
     volume.autoscaler.kubernetes.io/scale-up-min-increment: "1000000000"  # 1GB by default (in bytes)
+    # This is the maximum increment to scale up by.
+This helps when the disks are very LARGE, to prevent them from growing too much at a time.
+    #   This can be used instead of or in addition to scale-up-percent
+    volume.autoscaler.kubernetes.io/scale-up-max-increment: ""  # Unset by default(in "bytes")
     # This is the largest disk size ever allowed for this tool to scale up to.
 This is set to 16TB by default, because that's the limit of AWS EBS
     volume.autoscaler.kubernetes.io/scale-up-max-size: "16000000000000"  # 16TB by default (in bytes)
     # How long (in seconds) we must wait before scaling this volume again.
 For AWS EBS, this is 6 hours which is 21600 seconds but for good measure we add an extra 10 minutes to this, so 22200